Learn More About Breast Cancer

 - Being overweight and obese increases blood levels of insulin and related hormones that can encourage the growth of cancer.

-Some evidence indicates that people who are physically active (both before and after diagnosis) have a greater chance of surviving breast cancer.
-There are several possible reasons for this, and more research is needed to investigate this link.
+- Some evidence indicates that people who are physically active (both before and after diagnosis) have a greater chance of surviving breast cancer.

-Breastfeeding: If you give birth, breastfeeding your baby lowers your risk of both pre- and post-menopausal breast cancers.
+Breastfeeding: If you're able, breastfeeding your baby lowers your risk of breast cancer.

 - Breast cells undergo physical and horomonal changes during pregnancy and breastfeeding that offer protection against cancer.